Sex-Based Misconduct

 Educational programming consists of primary prevention and awareness programs for all incoming students and new employees, as well as ongoing awareness and educational initiatives for students and employees that:

-• Procedures for university disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking (as described in the “Adjudication of sexual misconduct violations” section).
+- Procedures for university disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking (as described in the “Adjudication of sex-based misconduct violations” section).

-Campus officials seek to encourage more people to talk about issues surrounding sexual misconduct.
-The campus community has a longstanding history of engaging in much-needed discussion around those issues with its First Year Campus Acquaintance Rape Education (FYCARE) program, a sexual assault prevention workshop that has been mandatory for incoming undergraduate students, including first-year and transfer students since 1996.
+Campus officials seek to encourage more people to talk about issues surrounding sex-based misconduct.
+The campus community has a longstanding history of engaging in much-needed discussion around those issues with its First Year Consent and Relationship Education (FYCARE) program, a sexual assault prevention workshop that has been mandatory for incoming undergraduate students, including first-year and transfer students, since 1996.

 The university has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year including sessions such as: skits, residence hall speakers, poster series, web-based training programs, unit-specific consultations and select student-employee orientations.